-Our help center is the place where any of our players can learn anything and everything there is to know about the server.
+Our help center is the place where any of our players can learn anything and everything there is to know about the network.
 This page will help you get started with connecting to the server and joining our community.

 Everyone should keep up to date with this information, and you’ll be notified if we make any major changes.